abhi-bhatra/ct_image_scanning/README.md

 5. Now, run the notebook, you can see the file named as **cancer_detection.ipynb**.
 6. Open the Notebook and run the code step by step.
 7. At the end you can see the **model_dicom_cancer.h5** is created.
 This is our trained Machine Learning Model.

+**Till the above steps. we have successfully trained our Machine Learning Model**

+Now, let's create a **Flask** application to perform prediction File Structure is as follows:
+1. `app.py`: This is the core of